FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

     --num_atoms 48 --position_unit bohr --energy_unit hartree \
     --time_unit aut --nr_of_dirs 3
 ```
-where the number of directories, specifies how many excited state trajectories, i.e., how many GEO folders, should be used.
+The number of directories indicates how many GEO folders are used to generate the .db file.
+Data from one GEO folder will end up in one of the three sets (training, validation, or test), but not in multiple sets.
 - Define how the data later should be splitted into training, validation and test data via the create_splits.py script:
 ```bash
 python3 -m excited_state_md.preprocessing.create_splits --trajectory_dir \